vehicle title transfer online vehicle title transfer online

 • Immediate Processing: Submissions at local county offices may receive same-day processing.

-• Mail Processing: Title transfers submitted via mail can take up to two weeks for completion.
+• Mail Processing: Title transfers submitted via mail can take up to two weeks to complete.

 • Transfer Timeline: Texas law requires buyers to initiate the title transfer within 30 days of acquiring the boat.